 Tie a slip knot at the bottom of the braid.
-To do this, (1) lay both pieces of yarn over the braid (see photo below), (2) Put your fingers through the loop (to left of braid), go behind the braid, grasp the yarn pieces (on the right side of braid) and pull them back through.
-Pull knot tight.
+To do this, (1) lay both pieces of yarn over the braid (see photo below), (2) Put your fingers through the loop (to the left of the braid), go behind the braid, grasp the yarn pieces (on the right side of braid) and pull them back through.
+Pull the knot tight.

 Next, tie a single knot to prevent slippage.